Blibbo/Studio/Languages/DSL/SQL/SQL.md

 This DSL follows the principle of [[Declarative Programming]].
 It's divided into four sub-languages: [[#DDL]], [[#DML]], [[#DQL]], [[#DCL]].

+"SQL" refers to the standard.
+It's the ideal version.
+There are many implementations of this standard, one of which is [[mysql.exe|MySQL]]

 ## DDL

 Stands for **Data Definition Language**.
 Its purpose is working with definitions.